greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/gitbasicshandsonlab1_1_1.md

 ---
-title: "GitLab with Git Essentials - Hands-On Lab: Create a project and issue"
+title: 'GitLab with Git Essentials - Hands-On Lab: Create a project and issue'
-description: "This Hands-On Guide walks you through creating projects, issues, labels, as well as using quick actions."
+description: This Hands-On Guide walks you through creating projects, issues, labels, as well as using quick actions.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/gitbasicshandsonlab1_1_1/
+linkTitle: 'GitLab with Git Essentials - Hands-On Lab: Create a project and issue'
+type: docs
 ---

 > Estimated time to complete: 30 minutes